-To be used if the generator is connected via a step up transformer to the mains and if the transformer (step up) schould be protected against ground differential faults within the transformer.
+To be used if the start-point sides of a Y-y-transformer schould be protected against ground differential faults within the transformer on both winding sides.

-Required type of current transformers and current transformer locations
+Required type of current transformers on both sides and current transformer locations

 - Phase current transformers at the mains site of the transformer. - Ground current transformer at the neutral site of the transformer.